4Catalyzer/flask-resty/docs/guide.rst

 Pagination
 ----------

-Add filtering to your list endpoints by setting the ``pagination`` attribute on the base class.
+Add pagination to your list endpoints by setting the ``pagination`` attribute on the base class.

 The following will allow clients to pass a ``page`` parameter in the query string, e.g. ``?page=2``.